ttlew/conversation/getting-started.md

 {: shortdesc}

 ## Step 1: Log in, create the service instance, and launch the tool
+Skip this step if you've already created the service instance.
+To launch tool, click **Manage** in the left hand menu, and click the **Launch tool** button.

 1. Go to the [{{site.data.keyword.conversationshort}} service](https://console.{DomainName}/catalog/services/conversation/) and either sign up for a free {{site.data.keyword.Bluemix_notm}} account or log in.
 1. After you log in, type `conversation-tutorial` in the **Service name** field of the {{site.data.keyword.conversationshort}} page, click **Create**, and then click **Launch tool**.